keywan-ghadami/FastWebApp/README.md

 - the running system must include a link to the source with the license (at least in the footer or imprint page or contact page)

 ## Marketing
+ - Free Websites / Webshops
+   - they can spend money for public charity
  - you can become a sponser, sponser will be promotet on the wepage, the partner networpage, the sponsors page and on events.
  - all profit will be reinvested or used for marketing
  - the goal is to become the best web system, because of